NLog/NLog.github.io/_posts/2021-08-25-nlog-5-0-preview1-ready.md

 * **Workaround:** Adjust to the new property-names, or explicity specify NLogProviderOptions `CaptureEventId = Legacy` to enable old behavior.

+### NLog.Extensions.Logging makes NLog-section reserved in appsettings.json
+NLog LoggingProvider will now by default check for `"NLog":`-section in appsettings.json, and will automatically load the NLog configuration.
+This works together with JSON SchemaStore has been updated to provide basic intellisense when editing `"NLog":`-section in appsetting.json.

+* **Impact:** Now `"NLog":`-section is reserved, and if already using this section for something else than NLog configuration, then it will cause NLog not to load its configuration.

+* **Reason:** Making [NLog Configuration in appsetting.json](https://github.com/NLog/NLog.Extensions.Logging/wiki/NLog-configuration-with-appsettings.json) closer to a first class citizen, that works out of the box.

+* **WorkAround:** Assign `NLogProviderOptions.LoggingConfigurationSectionName = ""` (not recommended), or stop using the reserved `"NLog":`-section for other settings than NLog configuration.

 ### NLog Extensions assemblies will not load automatically

 * **Impact:** NLog will no longer automatic scan and load assemblies where their filename starts with NLog.